- Email: email@example.com

-Groundwork Rhode Island sees the connection between green space and healthy neighborhoods and is committed to working with residents and other partners to develop healthy spaces where kids, youth, and adults can develop a meaningful, educational, and productive relationships with the environment.
+Groundwork Rhode Island sees the connection between green space and healthy neighborhoods and is committed to working with residents and other partners to develop healthy spaces where kids, youth, and adults can develop meaningful, educational, and productive relationships with the environment.
 Read below for more information on the following projects:

 Ring Street Community Garden